Food Processing Conveyor Belt Inspection Checklist

 Belt Drifting or Mistracking

 Belt consistently running to one side causes accelerated edge wear, product spillage, and uneven load on drive components.
-Cascades into multiple failures if uncorrected.
+Cascades into multiple failures if uncorrected within 48 hours of first observation.

 Action: Check tension, roller alignment, and load distribution.
 Correct within current shift.